alphagov/inside-government-admin-guide/your-account/logging-in.md

    ![Get an account 5](get-an-account-5.png)

-3. Next enter your GOV.UK email and password for the environment you’re working on, either Preview or Production.
+3. Next enter your your official government email address email and password for the environment you’re working on, either Preview or Production.

    ![Logging in 1](logging-in.png)